pymc-devs/pymc/CONTRIBUTING.md

 Filter on the ["beginner friendly"](https://github.com/pymc-devs/pymc/issues?q=is%3Aopen+is%3Aissue+label%3A%22beginner+friendly%22) label for issues which are good for new contributors.

-## Etiquiette for code contributions
+## Etiquette for code contributions
-* When you start working working on an issue, open a `Draft` pull request as soon as you're doing the first steps (see steps below).
+* When you start working working on an issue, open a `Draft` pull request as soon as you make your first commit (see steps below).
-* Before opening a PR with a new feature, please propose it in an [Issue](https://github.com/pymc-devs/pymc/issues) or [Discussion](https://github.com/pymc-devs/pymc/discussions) with the maintainers.
+* Before opening a PR with a new feature, please make a proposal by opening an [issue](https://github.com/pymc-devs/pymc/issues) or [Discussion](https://github.com/pymc-devs/pymc/discussions) with the maintainers.
 Depending on the proposal we might direct you to other places such as [`pymc-experimental`](https://github.com/pymc-devs/pymc-experimental) or [`pymc-examples`](https://github.com/pymc-devs/pymc-examples).
 * Any issue without an open pull request is available for work.
    * If a pull request has no recent activity it may be closed, or taken over by someone else.
    * The specific timeframe for "recent" is hard to define as it depends on the contributor the specific code change, and other contextual factors.
 As a rule of thumb in a normal pull request with no other blockers there is typically activity every couple of days.
-   * The core devs will make their best judgement when opting to close PRs.
+   * The core devs will make their best judgement when opting to close PRs or reassign them to others.
-* In accordance with the previous point, please don't make unrealistic "_I want to work on this issue_" pledges.
+* If unsure if an issue ticket is available feel free to ask in the issue ticket.
+Note however, that per the previous point an open pull request is way to claim an issue ticket.
+Please do not make unrealistic pledges in the issue tickets.
-* It's okay if priorities change, but please communicate if you can't get a PR to the finish line, or that you're taking a break.
-Depending on the change (urgent bugfix vs. new feature) others might want to take over to get the work done.
+* It's okay if you are delayed or need to take a break, but please leave a comment in the pull request if you cannot get it to a state where it can be merged.
+Depending on the change (urgent bugfix vs. new feature) the core devs can determine if the PR needs to be reassigned to get the work done.

 ## Contributing code via pull requests